naitokosuke/claude-code-overlay/README.md

 While there are existing Claude Code packages in the Nix ecosystem ([nix-ai-tools](https://github.com/numtide/nix-ai-tools/blob/main/packages/claude-code/package.nix) and [nixpkgs](https://github.com/NixOS/nixpkgs/blob/nixos-unstable/pkgs/by-name/cl/claude-code/package.nix)), this overlay provides the **official pre-built binary distribution** with several advantages:

 ### Performance Benefits
-- **Native binary execution**: Official pre-built binaries from Anthropic run significantly faster than Node.js-based distributions
-- **Lower startup time**: No Node.js runtime overhead
-- **Reduced memory footprint**: Direct binary execution without JavaScript engine
+- **Superior Bun performance**: Pre-built binaries compiled with Bun offer better performance than Node.js-based distributions with faster startup times, lower memory usage, and improved execution speed

 ### Official Support
 - **Recommended by Anthropic**: The official Claude Code documentation recommends using the pre-built binary distribution for optimal performance
-- **Direct from source**: Binaries are downloaded directly from Anthropic's official distribution servers
+- **Direct from official distribution**: Binaries downloaded directly from Anthropic's servers
 - **Guaranteed compatibility**: Official builds are tested and verified by Anthropic

 ### Additional Benefits
 - **Faster updates**: Automated hourly checks ensure you get the latest version quickly
 - **Consistent behaviour**: Same binaries used across all platforms match official installation methods
-- **Simplified maintenance**: No need to rebuild from source or manage Node.js dependencies
+- **Simplified maintenance**: No need to rebuild from source or manage runtime dependencies

 If you prioritise performance and want the officially supported distribution, this overlay is the recommended choice.